-In essential areas, the company uses a specific indicator to measure the annual delivery of all materials by weight and volume.
 Renewable plastics make up a large part of the materials used by Gigaset in the production of its products.
 With a view to environmental aspects, the company has for many years recycled its recyclable plastic waste from production and also increasingly utilized recycled pellets as the primary input in production.
-The total volume of plastics consumed in the 2021 financial year amounted to approx. 906 tons.
-The share of recycled materials in this came to about 215 tons (23.7%).
-The aim is to increase this share further to over 30%.
-For packaging, the company usually uses environmentally friendly, non-plastic-coated cardboard consisting almost entirely of recycled paper, which can itself be recycled.
+The total volume of plastics consumed in the 2022 financial year amounted to approx. 906 tons.
+The share of recycled materials in this came to about 222 tons (24.5%).
+The aim is to increase this share further to over 30% (in proportion to total ABS use, including all colors).

+For packaging, the company usually uses environmentally friendly, non-plasticcoated cardboard consisting almost entirely of recycled paper, which can itself be recycled.